 If you do not leave New Zealand before your visa expires

-You can find the date your visa expires in your passport or the eVisa letter you received when we granted your visa.
+You can find the date your visa expires in your passport or the eVisa letter we sent you when we granted your visa.
 You must leave New Zealand on or before this date.

 If you stay after your visa expires